AnnMarieW/dash-bootstrap-templates/README.md

 `dash-bootstrap-templates` provides a collection of Plotly figure templates customized for Bootstrap themes.
-This library has a template for each of the 28 Bootstrap/Bootswatch themes available in the [Dash Bootstrap Components Library](https://dash-bootstrap-components.opensource.faculty.ai/).
+This library has a template for each of the 26 Bootstrap/Bootswatch themes available in the [Dash Bootstrap Components Library](https://dash-bootstrap-components.opensource.faculty.ai/).

-##  See a live demo at [Dash Bootstrap Theme Explorer](https://hellodash.pythonanywhere.com/dash_bootstrap_templates)
+This library also has two [All-in-One](https://dash.plotly.com/all-in-one-components) components to automatically change themes.
+-  `ThemeSwitchAIO` toggles between two themes.
+-  `ThemeChangerAIO` allows the user to select one of the 26 Bootstrap themes.

 ## Quickstart
 ```python"
 pip install dash-bootstrap-templates